AlonEirew/cross-doc-event-coref/README.md

-# cross-doc-event-coref
+# Cross Document Event Coreferecne Model
-This project code was used in the paper <a href="https://www.aclweb.org/anthology/2021.naacl-main.198/">״WEC: Deriving a Large-scale Cross-document Event Coreference dataset from Wikipedia״</a> for the cross document event coreference baseline model for WEC-Eng.
+This project model code was used in the paper <a href="https://www.aclweb.org/anthology/2021.naacl-main.198/">״WEC: Deriving a Large-scale Cross-document Event Coreference dataset from Wikipedia״</a> for the cross document event coreference baseline model for WEC-Eng.

+## WEC-Eng Pre-trained Model
+Can be downloaded from <a href="https://drive.google.com/file/d/16qlIzBULaVDxtFEtt0TDjl50g52OV_W1/view?usp=sharing">here</a>

 ## Prerequisites
 - Python 3.6 or above<br/>